nickheppleston/freeagent-api-php/README.md

 freeagent-api-php
 =================

-*Unofficial* FreeAgent PHP Client Library provides a simple PHP interface for the FreeAgent API 2.0.
+The *unofficial* FreeAgent PHP Client Library provides a simple PHP interface for the FreeAgent API 2.0.